 Instagram shares a similar value to Pinterest, both being heavily visual.
 Like Pinterest, it serves as a channel to build your brand and develop an audience over time.

 For a list of CRE companies doing well on Instagram – check out this piece here.

 Canva describes itself as making graphic design easy.
 For CRE Professionals not wanting to use more complicated tools like Adobe Photoshop, Canva is a great tool to make simple changes.

 With the importance of photos within CRE, using Canva to make edits can give you an edge in digital branding.
 If you want to leverage visual social media channels like Instagram and Pinterest, a tool like Canva is all the more important.

 Giphy is the leading platform to find GIFs for yourself as well as creating your own GIFs.
-For those new to GIFs, GIFs can look like a video but are actually are a set of images that are presented in a specified order that are repeated [example below].
+For those new to GIFs, they can look like a video but are actually are a set of images that are presented in a specified order that are repeated [example below].

 GIFs are used frequently on social media channels and increasingly within emails and blogs.
 GIFs are increasingly moving to the mainstream for many reasons.
 But are mainly better than images at telling a story and cheaper than video.